Da’ Hui Bar & Grill

 Portland is truly a magnificent city – host to not just one, but two full blown tiki themed dive bars.
 That we know of!
 Somehow this absolute gem escaped our notice for years.
-Discovered by accident en route to another dive in the neighborhood, we couldn’t resist a stop.
+Discovered by accident en route to another dive in the neighborhood, we couldn’t resist a stop at Da’ Hui Hawaiian Bar & Grill.

 Enter into a tiki wonderland complete with bamboo, tiki tchotchkes, fantastic velvet paintings including several of Hawaiian girls who are obviously down with the free the nipple movement, if you get my drift.
-Perfectly sized place, holds about 20-30 inside with some covered picnic tables streetside.
+Da’ Hui is a perfectly sized place, holds about 20-30 inside with some covered picnic tables streetside.
 There is an edgy and cool (literally) concrete topped bar behind which presided Lucy, one of the friendliest bartenders we have ever met.
 Our very own patient and potent purveyor of booze.

 Happy Hours: 3 of them!
 Noon-1, 6-7pm and 11pm-12am daily